Is Ketamine Treatment Covered By Medicaid In New York? NYRx Guide

 During a Spravato session, patients must stay in the facility for at least two hours for monitoring in case of side effects.
 You are also required to have a ride home, as driving is prohibited on the day of treatment.

-Does Medicaid Cover Ketamine Treatment?
-The IV Infusion Alternative in Queens and Long Island
+Does Medicaid Cover Ketamine Therapy In New York?
+The IV Infusion Alternative In Queens and Long Island

 If you and your doctor decide that IV ketamine is a better option than Spravato, you should be prepared for the out-of-pocket costs.
 Because ketamine infusions remain off-label in 2026 for psychiatric use, Medicaid will almost never reimburse the cost.
 However, there are patients who find the higher efficacy of IV therapy worth the investment.